nzbgetcom/nzbget/docs/extensions/POST-PROCESSING.md

 Please note that the par-check/repair and unpack are performed by NZBGet internally and are not part of post-processing extensions.
 You can activate par-check/repair and unpack without using of any post-processing extensions.

 Please note that these settings define "defaults" for nzb-file.
-When you change option Extensions (PostScript) this has no effect on already enqueued downloads.
+When you deactivate/activate the extension in the Extension Manager this has no effect on already enqueued downloads.
 However it’s possible to alter the assigned pp-extensions for each nzb-file individually.
 To do so click on the nzb-file in the list of downloads, then click on Postprocess.

-If you use more than one extension for one nzb-file it can be important to set the correct order of execution in the Extension Maanager.
+If you use more than one extension for one nzb-file it can be important to set the correct order of execution in the Extension Manager.

 ## Writing post-processing extensions

 > Please read [Extensions](EXTENSIONS.md) for general information about extensions first!

-> This document describes the unique features of post-processing extensions.

 ## Nzb-file information